azzahrajanetan/gitlab-challenge/README.md

 2. `terraform init`
 3. `terraform plan`
 4. `terraform apply --auto-approve`
-5. When completed, refresh your Azure porta.
+5. When completed, refresh your Azure portal.
 Resources should have successfully deployed and three files (`inventory`, `fqdn`, `password`) will be generated in the working directory.

 #### Running Ansible playbook `main.yml`